 Hoh Oxbow Campground

-Hoh Oxbow Campground is one of my favorite places to camp on the Olympic Peninsula, free or not.
+Hoh Oxbow Campground is one of my favorite places to camp on the Olympic Peninsula, free or otherwise.

 It has 8 campsites total.
-These are set in a dense, mossy forest tucked away against the beautiful Hoh River, just 15 miles south of Forks, right off Highway 101.
+These are set in a dense, mossy forest tucked away against the beautifully blue Hoh River, just 15 miles south of Forks, right off Highway 101.

 Several of the campsites are nestled alongside the river.
 These sites are best for tent camping as the campsites are set below the parking area.
 A few non-river sites are suitable for RVs and trailers up to 30 feet.